tomwhartung/jmws_accoutrements/doc/ubuntu/2026e-26.04-fresh_install-martha/7-checklist-standard_apps.md

 The next step is to start up the apps and link the files we will want to listen to into each of the app-specific directories.

-- [ ] Add music files to Rhythmbox's library
+- [X] Add music files to Rhythmbox's library
-  - [ ] In a Konsole window, run these commands as `tomh`:
+  - [X] In a Konsole window, run these commands as `tomh`:
     - `cd ~/Music/rhythmbox/`
     - `ll /art/music/songs/mp3`      # this should show the bands in my personal collection of mp3s
     - `ln -s /art/music/songs/mp3 .`
-  - [ ] Allow Rhythmbox to process all these mp3 files
+  - [X] Allow Rhythmbox to process all these mp3 files
-    - Rhythmbox shows 27200 total songs in 1869 total albums by 412 total artists
+    - Rhythmbox shows 27263 total songs in 1874 total albums by 414 total artists

-- [ ] Add music files to Clementine's library
+- [X] Add music files to Clementine's library
-  - [ ] In a Konsole window, run these commands as `tomh`:
+  - [X] In a Konsole window, run these commands as `tomh`:
     - `cd ~/Music/clementine/`
     - `ll /art/music/songs/mp3`      # this should show the bands in my personal collection of mp3s
     - `ln -s /art/music/songs/mp3 .`
-  - [ ] Ensure that the totals displayed by Rhythmbox are not changing!
+  - [X] Ensure that the totals displayed by Rhythmbox are not changing!
-  - [ ] Click on the Tools menu option then click on Do a full library rescan
+  - [X] Click on the Tools menu option then click on Do a full library rescan
     - As the scan progresses, watch the percentage displayed in the bottom margin of the app's window
-  - [ ] Allow Clementine to process all these mp3 files
+  - [X] Allow Clementine to process all these mp3 files
-    - Clementine shows 27223 total songs, but the total number of albums and artists is unknown
+    - Clementine shows 27286 total songs, but the total number of albums and artists is unknown

 - [ ] Add music files to Strawberry's library
-  - [ ] In a Konsole window, run these commands as `tomh`:
+  - [X] In a Konsole window, run these commands as `tomh`:
     - `cd ~/Music/strawberry/`
     - `ll /art/music/songs/mp3`      # this should show the bands in my personal collection of mp3s
     - `ln -s /art/music/songs/mp3 .`
-  - [ ] Ensure that the totals displayed by Rhythmbox are not changing!
+  - [X] Ensure that the totals displayed by Rhythmbox are not changing!
-  - [ ] Click on the Tools menu option then click on Do a full library rescan
+  - [X] Click on the Tools menu option then click on Do a full library rescan
     - As the scan progresses, watch the percentage displayed in the bottom margin of the app's window
-  - [ ] Allow Strawberry to process all these mp3 files
+  - [X] Allow Strawberry to process all these mp3 files
-    - Verify that Strawberry shows 27200 total songs in 1869 total albums by 412 total artists
+    - Verify that Strawberry shows 27284 total songs

 ### Test Rhythmbox, Clementine, and Strawberry

-- [ ] Test Rythmbox
+- [X] Test Rythmbox
-  - [ ] Try to play a song from 30 Days of Dead
+  - [X] Try to play a song from 30 Days of Dead
-  - [ ] Fix any issues
+  - [X] Fix any issues
-  - [ ] Don't worry about setting any preferences in additon to the library location at this time
+  - [X] Don't worry about setting any preferences in additon to the library location at this time

 - [ ] Test Clementine
   - [ ] Try to play a song from 30 Days of Dead
   - [ ] Fix any issues
   - [ ] Don't worry about setting any preferences in additon to the library location at this time

-- [ ] Test Strawberry
+- [X] Test Strawberry
-  - [ ] Try to play a song from 30 Days of Dead
+  - [X] Try to play a song from 30 Days of Dead
-  - [ ] Fix any issues
+  - [X] Fix any issues
-  - [ ] Fine-tune Strawberry's settings as described in the next section
+  - [X] Fine-tune Strawberry's settings as described in the next section

 ### Fine-tune Strawberry's Settings